Salvador Dali - Signed 5x Book W. Spectacular Two Page Original Drawing of a Crucifix, Superb Association

 Sampson Low, Marston, Low & Searle, London 1875

-FIRST Edition, FIRST printings of the three books which when combined create THE MYSTERIOUS ISLAND Trilogy by Jules Verne.
+FIRST Edition, FIRST UK printings: of the three books which when combined create THE MYSTERIOUS ISLAND Trilogy by Jules Verne.
 This is the Scarce complete set of First UK Editions, First printings of the three books.
-The UK Sampson Low printings preceded the US printings.
+The UK Sampson Low printings PRECEEDED the US printings, and are extremely scarce.

 More Info »